pgriess/wsbench/README.md

 We can also send messages over each connection using the `-m NNN` option to indicate how many messages to send.
 The `-s NNN` option can be used to set the size of each message in bytes.
-When operating in this mode, the websocket connection is guarnateed to remain open until all messages have been transmitted.
+When operating in this mode, the websocket connection is guaranteed to remain open until all messages have been transmitted.

+## Session scripting

-`wsbench` also supports execution of arbitrary JavaScript code to drive the interaction over the open socket (e.g. to send and receive messages) using the `-S FILE` option.
+The `wsbench` tool supports execution of arbitrary JavaScript code to drive the interaction over open connections (e.g. to send and receive messages) using the `-S FILE` option.
 This allows testing of rich, application-specific behavior.
 As a trivial example, the following file will send a `Hello` message for the first 10 connections and `world!` for each connection after and then close the connection.
 Note that the session function is invoked once for each web socket opened, so we keep our counter in the module scope.

     var cnt = 0;